Termack/termack.github.io/thm_writeups/inacave.md

     }
 {% endhighlight %}

-Also remove this line import org.apache.commons.io.IOUtils; now compile and run the code to get the serialized object:
+Also remove this line import org.apache.commons.io.IOUtils; now compile and run the code to get the serialized object, be aware that the service running on port 3333 uses jdk 1.8.0_251, so if your java version is different it may not work since serialization changed a bit in other versions:

 ```
 $ javac RPG.java